hasura/graphql-engine/manual/tutorial/6-user-model.rst

    You can try out all of the API examples below in the API explorer

-The ``auth`` service
+The ``auth`` microservice
 --------------------

-The ``auth`` service is a part of every hasura project.
+The ``auth`` microservice is a part of every hasura project.
 It has extensive APIs to manage users, roles and integrates with various social login providers.
 These are the endpoints that we are interested in to build our ether app.

 #.
 Register a user